The Garden Grazer

 Serving

-Serve this dish as is, or pair it with other additions such as:
+Serve this dish as is, or pair it with other additions.
+A few ideas include:

-• Cooked brown rice: I highly recommend serving this dish over rice, so it can mingle with the delicious sauce!
+Cooked rice: I highly recommend serving this dish over rice, so it can mingle with the delicious sauce!
+Either jasmine rice, basmati rice, or your own favorite.
+Quinoa could also work.

-• Nuts: Sprinkling nuts on top before serving such as cashews, peanuts, or slivered almonds add really nice texture and crunch.
+Nuts: Sprinkling nuts on top before serving adds really nice crunch and texture.
+Try cashews, peanuts, or slivered almonds.

-• Fresh cilantro: Either garnish with cilantro, or stir in fresh cilantro to the dish at the end of cooking time.
+Fresh cilantro: Either garnish with a sprinkle of cilantro, or stir in fresh cilantro to the dish at the end of cooking time.

-• Flatbread, naan, or pita bread on the side
+Bread: Enjoy with flatbread, naan, or pita bread on the side.

 Storing

-I store my leftover rice and butter chickpeas in separate containers in the refrigerator.
-Then simply reheat in the microwave when ready to enjoy.
+I store the leftover rice and butter chickpeas in separate containers in the refrigerator.
+Then reheat together in the microwave when ready to enjoy.
+It keeps for about 3-4 days in the fridge.

 For more inspiration, also browse all chickpea recipes or easy vegan dinner recipes.

-This Indian-inspired dish is a healthier, vegan version of Butter Chicken.
-But made with whole food, plant-based ingredients.
-Rich, ultra-creamy & super satisfying!
+This Indian-inspired dish is a vegan version of Butter Chicken made with whole food, plant-based ingredients.
+It's rich, ultra-creamy, and out of this world delicious!

 Print Recipe Pin Recipe Comment